Tamworth, Staffordshire: Buses

-Bus services around the town are operated by Arriva Midlands North, Diamond Bus, Flexibus, and Stagecoach Midlands.
-Arriva and Stagecoach operating services to Atherstone and Nuneaton.
-Arriva also operates services 65 and X65 to Lichfield and service 110 to Birmingham via Fazeley, Sutton Coldfield and Erdington.
-There are also buses that operate on limited timetables such as the bus service to Coleshill (provided by Flexibus) who only operate once a week on a thursday with one service each way.
-There is a Midland Classic service to Rodbaston College from Bonehill from Monday-Friday for pupils and staff there only.
-As well as a National Express West Midlands service from Wilnecote to Aldridge via Tamworth for St Francis College also Monday-Friday.
+Bus services around the town are operated by Arriva Midlands North, Diamond Bus and Stagecoach Midlands.
+Arriva and Stagecoach operates services to Atherstone and Nuneaton.
+Arriva also operates services 765 and X65 to Lichfield and service 110 to Birmingham via Fazeley, Sutton Coldfield and Erdington.
+There is also a half hourly service to Kingsbury on Diamond routes 76 and 76A, which extend occasionally to Coleshill and Sutton Coldfield.

+Diamond also operate a college service to Rodbaston College and National Express West Midlands operate two school services from Wilnecote to St Francis Of Assisi in Aldridge.

 There are also bus services connecting the town with its suburbs and to the newly built Mercia Park near Ashby-de-la-Zouch in Leicestershire.
+Following acquisition of the company, Midland Classic services now operate under the Diamond East Midlands brand.

 Canal

-The Coventry Canal runs through Tamworth; at Fazeley Junction, just outside Tamworth, it joins the Birmingham and Fazeley Canal.
-At Fradley Junction a few miles north-west of Tamworth, the Coventry Canal joins the Trent and Mersey Canal.
+The Coventry Canal runs through Tamworth.
+At Fazeley Junction, just outside the town, it joins the Birmingham and Fazeley Canal.
+At Fradley Junction, a few miles north-west, the Coventry Canal joins the Trent and Mersey Canal.